 - 1. Should journalists avoid certain stories because of race or ethnicity? - 2.
 Do journalists need "special training" to cover specific stories/events? - 3.
 What are the benefits of having a diversity of journalists covering events?
-What are the downsides if a diversity of journalists not cover these events?
 Discuss.

-"Journalism for Black Lives: A Reporting Guide" The Movement for Black Lives and Free Press

-Four-page reporting guide considers the Society of Professional Journalists' Code of Ethics in examining how journalists can provide "ethical journalism by bringing truth to light and shifting power away from the anti-Black status quo, and into the hands of communities fighting to build a shared future."
+"Journalism for Black Lives: A Reporting Guide" The Movement for Black Lives and Free Press Four-page reporting guide considers the Society of Professional Journalists' Code of Ethics in examining how journalists can provide "ethical journalism by bringing truth to light and shifting power away from the anti-Black status quo, and into the hands of communities fighting to build a shared future."
 Focuses on journalists' willingness and ability to do the following: (1) Seek Truth & Report It, (2) Minimize Harm, (3) Act Independently, and (4) Be Accountable.